nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Template**: a skeleton of the template without date, muscleTag and exerciseTag.
 It exists to ensure that the user key in exercises, that he does frequently, more quickly.
 --------------------------------------------------------------------------------------------------------------------

-## 10. Appendix E: Instructions for manual testing
+## 11. Appendix F: Instructions for manual testing

 Given below are instructions to test the app manually.